WHO DO WE THINK WE ARE?

 Jack has been directing film and video in the commercial and documentary arenas since 1997.
 His work has taken him all over North America and Europe.
 Specializing in day-in-the-life storytelling of real people, Jack has an eye for the beauty and humor in the unusual and in the everyday.
 His non-commercial works include a documentary currently in production on the acclaimed photojournalist Art Shay.
 Away from the camera, Jack spends his precious free time teaching himself piano, Greenland kayaking, racing his bike in 24 hour cycling events, and playing with his son Jasper.

 Raised in the same Oklahoma hill country as his hero folksinger Woody Guthrie, Manny has led a similarly rambling life.
 Pulling up roots, he settled in Los Angeles in his teens and received a degree in film writing and directing from the revered Art Center College of Design.
 His engaging personality and fervent curiosity make him a natural documentarian.
 Over the past decade, Manny has honed his chops by directing documentary programs for the documentary storytelling collective About Face Media.
 This experience has put him at ease working with real people in unscripted situations.
 His travels have taken him to all ends of the earth with time spent in Europe, Asia and South America.
 Manny has recently spent time in the Phillipines shooting a documentary exposing what happened to the people and community that built-up around the production of Coppola’s “Apocalypse Now”.
-After living the past 20 years in Hood River, Oregon, Manny and his wife Leigh and their four children recently rambled back to "those Oklahoma Hills where he was born".
-In his sparest of spare time, you'll likely to find Manny pedaling the backroads or sampling the local IPAs with the locals.
+After living the past 20 years in Hood River, Oregon, Manny and his wife Leigh and their five children recently rambled back to "those Oklahoma Hills where he was born".
+In his sparest of spare time, you're likely to find Manny pedaling the backroads or sampling the local IPAs with the locals.